Abe-Borg/docx_obliterate/README.md

 ### Reconstruction checksum differs
 This is normal.
 Timestamps and metadata may differ, but content is identical.
 Verify by opening both documents in Word.

+### "Usage: python docx_obliterate.py <path_to_docx>"
+You forgot to provide the document path.
+The script requires a .docx file argument.

 ## Security Considerations